Exterior powers in Iwasawa theory: Central self-adjoint extensions

 By Lemma \ref{lem:RalphLemma}, $\Gal\left ((N_{\mc{T}_1} \cap N_{\mc{T}_2})/(M_{\mc{T}_1} \cap M_{\mc{T}_2})\right )$ is supported in codimension at least 3 as a module for $\Omega$ so (\ref{eq:wedgittwo}) gives (\ref{eq:wedgitthree}).
 Substituting these facts into Theorem \ref{thm:unconditional}, we obtain Theorem \ref{thm:mainquartic}. \end{proof}

-\textit{Acknowledgments.} The authors would like to thank G. Pappas for helpful discussions.
+\textit{Acknowledgments.} The authors would like to thank G. Pappas for helpful discussions and T. Kataoka for noticing a mistake in an earlier version of the proof of Lemma \ref{lem:sweepup}.
+They also thank the referees for comments and suggestions which helped to improve the article.
 F. Bleher was partially supported by NSF FRG Grant No.\ DMS-1360621 and NSF Grant No.\ DMS-1801328.
 T. Chinburg was partially supported by NSF FRG Grant No.\ DMS-1360767, NSF SaTC Grants No.\ CNS-1513671/1701785, and Simons Foundation Grant No.\ 338379.
 R. Greenberg was partially supported by NSF FRG Grant No.\ DMS-1360902.
 R. Sharifi was partially supported by NSF FRG Grant No.\ DMS-1360583 and NSF Grant No.\ DMS-1801963.